 This page outlines work to develop nationally-consistent information on at-risk catchments.
 The information will help improve the health of fresh water in these catchments.

-New Zealand has an estimated 4200 catchments and every one has different land use and natural conditions.
+New Zealand has an estimated 10132 catchments and

 Across the Essential Freshwater programme, we are working both top-down (from a national level) and bottom-up (from catchment level).

 We recognise that virtually every catchment in New Zealand is at risk from human activity, in one way or another.

 - National level information to enable targeting of regulation, investment and

 potentiallyother interventions as envisaged by the Land and Water Forum.

 - ‘Exemplar’ catchments where we would work with agency partners (Department of Conservation and Ministry of Primary Industries), regional councils,